Course Site Design Considerations

 Fonts and Colours

 The fonts and colours you use in your course content can affect its accessibility.
-For example, screen readability is improved by using a sans-serif font (i.e., one without a small decorative line or taper at the end of the stroke).ĚýThe default font in Brightspace is sans-serif.
+Generally, screen readability is improved by using a sans-serif font (i.e., one without a small decorative line or taper at the end of the stroke) at a size of 12-16 point.ĚýThe default font in Brightspace is Lato, which is sans-serif, at a size of 19 pixels (equivalent to 14.25 point).

 Colour can also affect readability.ĚýBlack text on a white background is preferable to white text on a black background.ĚýHigh colour contrast (black on white) is preferable to low contrast (other colours on white).